Legislative Information for Business Owners

-Effective January 1, 2026 in Minnesota, paid time off will be provided when an employee is unable to work due to:
+Effective January 1, 2026 in Minnesota, paid time off is now provided when an employee is unable to work due to:

 1) a serious health condition